 It’s great all the way up to 300 watts, and the design is phenomenal.

-I just love the slide open top cap to access the fill port, I think it should be the standard for any tanks that come out in the future.
+I also love the slide open top cap to access the fill port, I think it should be the standard for any tanks that come out in the future.